Health Management Technology

 Specific GDPR Features

-The dashboard and layout is intuitive, which means that OH practitioners will easily be able to access the information they want wherever they are and at the right time.
+The dashboard and layout are intuitive, which means that OH practitioners will easily be able to access the information they want wherever they are and at the right time.

 There is an “insights” feature that provides contextual information, such as automated trend analysis, training needs or records that require further attention.
 A further advantage of this type of software is that it updates automatically, so the user is always working on its latest version.